 Despite that, 4000K isn’t the most widely used color temperature for houses or even commercial spaces because preferences vary from one person to another.

-As a beginner interior decorator or enthusiast, you should test out different light fixtures with several color temperature ranges to see which one suits you the best.
-Keep in mind that homes with contemporary interior decor look great with warm white LED lighting or often, cool white.
+As a beginner interior decorator or enthusiast, you should test different light fixtures with several color temperature ranges to see which one suits you the best.
+Remember that homes with contemporary interior decor look great with warm white LED lighting or, often, cool white.

 Surprisingly, the nice transition from 2700K to 3000K and then 4000K appeals to many homeowners.

-When you take a closer look at the change from 3000K to 4000K color temperature, it’s quite a nice transition when it turns from a warmer yellow into a cooler white.
+When you look at the change from 3000K to 4000K color temperature, it’s quite a nice transition when it turns from a warmer yellow into a cooler white.
 However, since 3000K is best for houses with wood tones, 4000K lighting has several commercial applications.

-Also, keep in mind that warmer white or yellower lights are anywhere between 3000K and below.
+Also, remember that warmer white or yellower lights are between 3000K and below.
 At the same time, cooler white or bright light is 4000K or above.